TobiaszCudnik/asyncmachine/Readme.md

 ## Asynchronous solutions

-We have several ways of deling with asynchronous code in JS/ECMAScript:
+We have several ways of dealing with asynchronous code in JS/ECMAScript:
 - Callbacks
 - Events
 - Promises

 Although all of them doesn't scale well with a complicated relations between async actions.
-Consider following relation in DB queries:
+Consider a following relation between DB queries:
 - Query 1 has no deps
 - Query 2 has no deps
 - Query 3 relies on Query 1 and query 2
 - Query 4 relies on Query 1

-This simple example show how Query 3 and Query 4 can't be easily abstracted in a lineral way.
+This simple example shows how Query 3 and Query 4 can't be easily abstracted in a lineral way.
 Thanks to AsyncMachine, such code can look like this:

 ```javascript